Minchau, Edmonton

 Minchau is a residential neighbourhood in the Mill Woods area of Edmonton, Alberta, Canada.
-It is named for August Minchau, a Prussian immigrant who settled in the Mill Woods area in the late 19th century.
+It is named for August Minchau, one of the first settlers on the land.
+Poland-born, Minchau moved as a young person to Volhynia, Russia where he married.
+He and his wife Caroline emigrated to Canada in 1894, settling in what is now Millwoods and spawning a network of families of that name resident in Edmonton.

+The land was once set aside for a reserve for the Papaschase band, but the reserve was controversially disbanded around 1891.
+The land's next landowners and farmers included Strathcona businessman H.F.
+Sandeman, John Donnan and August Schatz.

 The community is represented by the Ridgewood Community League, established in 1982, which maintains a community hall and outdoor rink located at Mill Woods Road East and 37 Avenue.

 Geography

 Minchau is bounded on the west by 50 Street, on the south by 34 Avenue, and on the northeast by the Mill Creek Ravine.
 Surrounding neighbourhoods are Hillview and Greenview to the west, Tawa to the southwest, Weinlos and Bisset to the south, Silver Berry to the southeast, Kiniski Gardens and Wild Rose to the northeast, and Jackson Heights to the north.